 • The Council's website: the Council publishes all its major publications and documents for consultation on its website which is a means of making information available to an increasingly wide audience.
 This is particularly relevant in the South Cambridgeshire area with its higher than average proportion of residents connected to the Internet.
-Representations can be submitted via the website using the Council's interactive consultation response form which makes the consultation documents more accessible and easy to navigate around and makes submitting representations to the Council easier.
+Representations can be submitted via the website using the Council's interactive consultation response form which makes the consultation documents more accessible and easy to navigate and makes submitting representations to the Council easier.

-The Planning Policy Team regularly publishes LDF news updates on the Council's homepage (www.scambs.gov.uk) and LDF homepage (www.scambs.gov.uk/ldf).
+The Planning Policy Team regularly publishes LDF news updates on the Council's homepage (www.scambs.gov.uk/ldf). .

-In future the Council intends to include a consultation calendar on its web site, which will list all the consultations that the Council is to carry out, when and by whom.
-This will mean that the community will be better informed and the Council can be more efficient in co-ordinating the use of its resources and carry out joint consultations where appropriate.
+The Council has a consultation calendar on its website, which lists all the consultations that the Council is to carry out, when and by whom.
+This means that the community is better informed and the Council can be more efficient in co-ordinating the use of its resources and carry out joint consultations where appropriate.

-- Workshops: these bring together key stakeholders representing service providers, agencies, developers, local community representatives and interest groups.
+• Workshops: these bring together key stakeholders representing service providers, agencies, developers, local community representatives and interest groups.
 The Council has found the use of independent and trained expert facilitators helpful.
-Workshops can be helpful for exploring site or subject specific topics. - Public exhibitions: these assist in reaching the wider public and give the opportunity for discussion with representatives of the Council on a one to one basis close to where people live. - Parish Forum: a quarterly meeting of all the Parish Councils in South Cambridgeshire to provide information on planning matters.
-This provides a means of notifying Parish Councils about current and future consultations and also an opportunity for Parish Councillors to discuss planning consultation issues together. - Parish websites/newsletters: many Parish Councils within the district now have their own websites and/or newsletters and information could be sent to the Parish Clerk in a format that could be published in the Parish newsletters or on their websites to let the community know when and what was being consulted on by the Council. - Agents Forum: a quarterly meeting of agents that act on behalf of developers and landowners within South Cambridgeshire to inform them on planning matters in the district.
-This could provide a means of notifying agents about current or future consultations and also an opportunity for agents to discuss together issues relating to planning consultations. - Equalities Consultative Forum3: in future this forum will be specifically notified of consultations that the Council will be carrying out.
-When appropriate a planning matter can be added to the agenda of their quarterly meetings. - Business Forum: the Council is proposing to set up a regular forum for local businesses and future relevant consultations could be included on the agenda of these meetings to help ensure that the business community is aware of and can have the opportunity to be involved in commenting on planning matters - Young People's Involvement: A Youth Participation Strategy is currently being developed with partners.
+Workshops can be helpful for exploring site or subject specific topics.

+- Parish Forum: a quarterly meeting of all the Parish Councils in South Cambridgeshire to provide information on planning matters.
+This provides a means of notifying Parish Councils about current and future consultations and also an opportunity for Parish Councillors to discuss planning consultation issues together. - Parish websites/ newsletters/village magazine: many Parish Councils within the district have their own websites and/ or village newsletters or magazines and information will be sent to the Parish Clerk in a format that can be published in the Parish newsletters or on their websites to let the community know when and what is being consulted on by the Council. - Agents Forum: a quarterly meeting of agents that act on behalf of developers and landowners within South Cambridgeshire to inform them on planning matters in the district.
+This can provide a means of notifying agents about current or future consultations and also an opportunity for agents to discuss together issues relating to planning consultations. - Equalities Consultative Forum: this forum will be specifically notified of consultations that the Council will be carrying out.
+When appropriate a planning matter can be added to the agenda of their quarterly meetings. - Business Forum: the Council is proposing to set up a regular forum for local businesses and future relevant consultations will be included on the agenda of these meetings to help ensure that the business community is aware of and can have the opportunity to be involved in commenting on planning matters - Young People's Involvement: A Youth Participation Strategy is currently being developed with partners.
 This will include their involvement in consultations on plans for their own and new communities and will be through a variety of ways depending on how young people want to be involved, for example: District wide Youth Forums, Youth Participation projects, School Planning days, and Youth Parish Councils.
 Through the implementation of this strategy young people can be included in future planning consultations.